Trigonx1/Marketing-Campaign/README.md

-# Power-BI-Historical Plane Crashes 1910-2020 Report
+# Marketing campaign
+Enhancing Campaign Performance in Key Markets

 ![Slide1](https://github.com/Trigonx1/Power-BI-Retail-Fashion-Project/blob/main/173084446.0.1415060900.webp)

 ##  Introduction
-Aviation has come a long way, transforming from a risky venture in the early 20th century to one of the safest modes of transportation today.
-However, despite significant advancements in technology and safety, certain challenges remain, particularly those related to human error and regional safety disparities.
-This project analyzes airplane crashes from 1910 to 2020, aiming to uncover key trends and provide insights that can drive further improvements in aviation safety.
-With lives at stake, the need for action is urgent, and this analysis serves as both a reflection on past progress and a call to address ongoing vulnerabilities.
+In today's competitive business landscape, companies invest significantly in marketing campaigns to promote their products across various channels.
+This project aims to analyze the performance of multiple marketing campaigns across different cities, channels, and devices.
+The goal is to generate actionable insights that can enhance decision-making processes and improve Return on Investment (ROI).

 ## Data Source:
-The data used in this project is a modified dataset known as Airplane Crash;
+The data used in this project is a modified dataset known as Marketing Campaign;
-* Airplane Crash Sample Data [kaggle datasets download -d abeperez/historical-plane-crash-data)
+* Marketing Campaign Sample Data [ONYX datasets download )

-* Modified Dataset used in this Project (https://www.kaggle.com/datasets/abeperez/historical-plane-crash-data)
+ ### Objectives
+The project utilized datasets to generate insights that empower businesses to make data-driven decisions and engage in strategic planning to maximize ROI.
+Key areas of analysis include:

++ Identifying geographical impacts
++ Assessing channel effectiveness
++ Evaluating conversion values
++ Analyzing impression trends
++ Monitoring ad performance trends

 ## Problem Statement
-This project aims to analyze airplane crashes over time, examining trends and identifying key factors that have influenced the frequency and severity of these incidents.
-By investigating historical data, the project seeks to answer the following key questions:
-1. What are the primary causes of airplane crashes?
-2. What risk factors are most strongly associated with airplane crashes?
-3. How has the crash rate changed over specific time periods?
-4. Which regions have experienced the highest number of fatalities due to airplane crashes?
+The marketing team within the organization faces challenges in determining which campaigns deliver the highest ROI.
+This analysis provides detailed insights into which cities, channels, and devices contribute most to user engagement, conversions, and revenue generation.
+The findings are designed to support more effective marketing strategies and resource allocation.

 ## Power BI and Analytics Technical Skills:
 + Project Planning and Documentation